tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

     that have block heights greater than the current chain tip in memory for some preconfigured period.
 * the sum of all excesses is a valid public key.
 This proves that:
    $$ \Sigma \left( \mathrm{inputs} - \mathrm{outputs} - \mathrm{fees} \right) = 0$$
+* check if [cut-through] was applied.
+If a block contains already spent outputs, reject that block.

+Because MimbleWimble blocks can be simple be seen as large transactions with multiple inputs and outputs, the block validation service checks all transaction verification on the block as well.

 `Rejected` blocks are dropped silently.